 Your undergraduate journey will go by so fast.
 Soon, you’ll be ready to graduate!
 All good things must come to an end, but your relationship with UB doesn’t have to.
 As an alumnus, you have access to resources that can help you achieve the next step in your journey, and the next and the next.

 When you graduate, you immediately become a member of the UB Alumni Association, where you can stay connected with other UB alumni, attend events and get involved to give back to your alma mater.
-If it’s career support you’re seeking, contact Career Services.
+If it’s career support you’re seeking, contact the Career Design Center.
 They have tools to help you navigate your career, make a career transition, find a new job and build your network.